Ernyoke/certified-aws-advanced-networking-specialty/06-cdn/cloudfront.md

 - Host header happens after that at Layer 7.
 It allows to specify to which application we want to connect in case multiple applications run on the same server
 - TLS encryption happens before deciding which application we want to access
 - In 2003 an extension was added to TLS: SNI - allowing to specify which domain we want to be access
 - Older browser do not necessary support SNI.
-CFN needs to allocate dedicated IP addresses for these users, at extra charge
+CloudFront needs to allocate dedicated IP addresses for these users, at extra charge
-- CFN can be used in SNI mode (free) or allocating extra IP addresses ($600 per month)
+- CloudFront can be used in SNI mode (free) or allocating extra IP addresses ($600 per month)
 - CloudFront SSL/SNI architecture:

     ![SSL/SNI architecture](images/CloudFrontSSLSNI.png)